 You’ll need to decide how much you intend to put in the piggy bank and how frequently.
 For example, you might want to save $10 every day or $50 every week.
 Whatever works best for you. @ $50 a week at the end of the year, you will get $50*52 = $2600.

 Cook From Scratch: Not only does cooking from scratch help you save a lot of money, but it can also help you be healthier.
-Meals cooked from scratch taste better contain fewer preservatives and also fills your pocket with money in the long run.
+Meals cooked from scratch taste better contain fewer preservatives and also fill your pocket with money in the long run.
 Click on this link for some simple meals you can cook from scratch.

 Want to Save Money Fast?
 Keep Reading